GHSYPS is organized be a diverse group of hard-working individuals from across the country who share a common interest and passion for Global Health.

 Jana Martic : Partnerships Co-Lead

 As a Partnerships Co-Lead, Jana is responsible for building relationships and coordinating collaborative opportunities with external organizations as well as funding for the successful execution of the GHSYP Summit 2020.
 She will be working very closely with the two other Partnerships Co-Leads, Sabina Iqbal and Zeba Khan.
-Holding a Bachelor of Arts in Psychology from University of Ottawa, Jana will be graduating in June 2020 with a Master of Science in Public Health from University of Montreal, after a professional internship at the World Health Organization.
-As a driven multi-tasker, Jana is very involved in the student community through different associations and works part-time for Spark Street Advisors, a consulting firm in global health.
-In her spare time, Jana loves to dance, create jewelry and walk the family’s cat.
+Jana holds a Bachelor of Arts in Psychology from University of Ottawa and recently graduated from University of Montreal with a Master of Science in Public Health, after a professional internship at the World Health Organization (WHO) Emergencies Programme.
+As a driven multi-tasker, Jana is very involved in the student community through different associations and works as a research associate for Spark Street Advisors, a think tank in global health.
+In her spare time, Jana loves to discover new paths in nature, create jewelry and walk her family’s cat.

 Sabina Iqbal : Partnerships Co-Lead